olvrvrmr/turbo-giggle/README.md

 ### The Sync Engine:

+#### 1. Connector Interface
-1. **Connector Interface**: The primary point of interaction with external systems (like databases, APIs, etc.).
+The primary point of interaction with external systems (like databases, APIs, etc.).
 The connector will abstract the nitty-gritty details of connecting to different types of systems.

+#### 2. Transformation Engine
-2. **Transformation Engine**: Responsible for transforming data from the source format to the target format.
+Responsible for transforming data from the source format to the target format.
 This may include mapping fields, data type conversions, applying business rules, etc.

+#### 3. Data Fetcher
-3. **Data Fetcher**: Pulls data from the source system.
+Pulls data from the source system.
 It will use the connector interface to establish a connection and retrieve data based on the configuration.

+#### 4. Data Sender
-4. **Data Sender**: Pushes data to the target system.
+Pushes data to the target system.
 Again, it will use the connector interface but this time to send the transformed data to the target.

+#### 5.Sync Rules Engine
-5. **Sync Rules Engine**: Houses the business logic that decides what data to synchronize, when to do it, and what transformations to apply.
+Houses the business logic that decides what data to synchronize, when to do it, and what transformations to apply.

+#### 6. Error Handler
-6. **Error Handler**: Handles errors during the synchronization process.
+Handles errors during the synchronization process.
 This could include logging, retries, or alerting mechanisms.

+#### 7. State Management
-7. **State Management**: Manages the state of the sync operations.
+Manages the state of the sync operations.
 This is crucial for understanding what was last synchronized and what needs to be synchronized next.

+#### 8. Event Dispatcher
-8. **Event Dispatcher**: Responsible for emitting events before and after sync operations.
+Responsible for emitting events before and after sync operations.
 These events can trigger other parts of the system or external systems.

+#### 9. Rate Limiter
-9. **Rate Limiter**: Controls the rate of data sync to ensure you're not overloading either the source or the destination systems, or staying within API limits.
+Controls the rate of data sync to ensure you're not overloading either the source or the destination systems, or staying within API limits.

-### Data Flow:
+#### Data Flow:

 1. The **Scheduler** triggers a sync operation based on a schedule or event.
 2. **Sync Rules Engine** determines what needs to be synced.